They call it ‘Merzcron’: The EU’s Franco-German engine is powering up once again

 The signs are that the powerful ‘Mercron’ or ‘Merkozy’ alliance, portmanteaus derived from the names of former German Chancellor Angela Merkel, Macron and his predecessor Nicholas Sarkozy, is evolving into an equally influential ‘Merzcron.’

-The two-day European Council summit now underway in Brussels, hot on the heels of a G7 meeting in Canada and the NATO leaders’ summit in The Hague, is the first of Merz’s chancellorship.
-It will likely be another demonstration of how strong this union could be.
+The two-day European Council summit in Brussels, hot on the heels of a G7 meeting in Canada and the NATO leaders’ summit in The Hague, was the first of Merz’s chancellorship – and was expected to be another demonstration of how strong this union could be, notwithstanding differences on some issues.

 CNN spoke to two stalwarts of the Franco-German partnership – former French President Francois Hollande, who worked closely with Merkel, and Wolfgang Ischinger, a former German deputy secretary of state once described as Europe’s most connected former diplomat – to assess its significance for Europe and the world.